A-I-Research-Facility/Introduction-to-ANN/README.md

 Creation and modification of batches

 # _p5.py_ -->
-Hidden layers and activation functions including the use of sigmoid function
+Hidden layers and activation functions including the use of rectified linear function

+# _p6.py_ -->
+Using the softmax activation function